Sakhaa-Alsaedi/HierGWAS/README.md

 - **Email**: Contact the development team

 ---

-**🎉 You're ready to use HierGWAS!
-Start with the basic example and explore the advanced features.**

-## 🚀 Introduction

 **HierGWAS** introduces a groundbreaking **Hierarchical Multi-Scale Attention (HMSA)** architecture that revolutionizes genome-wide association studies by simultaneously capturing genomic interactions across multiple biological scales.
 Our method addresses the fundamental challenge in GWAS: understanding how genetic variants interact at different organizational levels of the genome.